vishalpate10/Health_Predictor_ML/README.md

 🧠 Powered by: Machine Learning model trained on health data.

-🖥️ Built with: Python and Streamlit for easy web app interface.

 📏⚖️ Inputs: User enters height (cm) and weight (kg) using sliders.

 🔮 Output: Shows health status with clear color-coded messages.

-🧠Technologies Used:-
-Python — programming language.
-Streamlit — framework to build the interactive web app.
+🖥️ Built with:
+Python and Streamlit for easy web app interface.

-Pandas — data handling.
+Pandas for data handling.

-Scikit-learn — machine learning model training and prediction.
+Scikit-learn for machine learning model training and prediction.

-Pickle — saving/loading the ML model.
+Pickle for saving/loading the ML model.

-HTML/CSS — for background image styling and UI enhancements.
+HTML/CSS or background image styling and UI enhancements.